CodeYourFuture/syllabus/docs/workshops/js-testing-workshop.md

 > Discussion: How have we been testing our code so far?
 How do ensure it is _correct_.
 What is "_correct_" anyhow?

 In many organisations, there are full teams dedicated to **testing** and ensuring that the code written behaves correctly, to report **bugs** and make sure that they are fixed on time.
-In general, **Quality Assurance** is a responsibility of everyone in a team starting from Project Manager, Scrum Masters, Developers and Testers.
+In general, **Quality Assurance** is a responsibility of everyone in a team starting from Product Manager, Scrum Masters, Developers and Testers.

 There are typically several levels of testing when working on a project: